Hyundai i20 N Review & Prices

 You get a load of equipment as standard too, such as heated front seats, a wireless charge pad, automatic lane-keep assist and regular cruise control.
 Also in the mix is a sharp 10.3-inch touchscreen with satellite navigation, Apple CarPlay and Android Auto.

-But the main attraction is obviously everything that’s going on beneath the skin.
-For starters, it’s 1.6-litre, turbocharged four-cylinder engine packs a wallop: kicking out 204hp and 275Nm or torque.
+But the main attraction is everything that’s going on beneath the skin.
+For starters, its 1.6-litre, turbocharged four-cylinder engine packs a wallop: kicking out 204hp and 275Nm or torque.

 Launch it from a standstill, however, and you’ll hit 60mph in 6.2 seconds – which is (just) quicker than the Ford can manage.
 It feels fast on the road too, even if it doesn’t sound quite as good as you might like.